openedx/edx-platform/docs/decisions/0019-oep-58-atlas-translations-design.rst

 #.
 Allow Tutor and other advanced uses to craft their own ``atlas pull``
    commands by making the the plugins list available via Django commands.
 #.
 Allow ``atlas pull`` to use the Python module names instead of the
-   repository name of XBlocks and Plugins.
-This is already done in the `openedx-translations repo`_ via the ``extract-translation-source-files.yml``_ as described in the `edx-platform translations links`_ document.
+   repository name of XBlocks and Plugins which is supported via the `atlas pull --expand-glob`_ option.

 .. _non-goals: